SchoolOfCode/bc15-w8-project-back-end-tech-ti-tens/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>

+The brief was to build a solution to a bootcamper problem.
+It was vital that we were pragmatic with our approach in order to complete the Mid-term project (week 8).

 There was an enormous amount of content over the first eight weeks at the School of Code bootcamp and we were encouraged to use spaced repetition and interleave our knowledge to boost the retention of the key information.

 Bootcampers don't tend to have a lot of time or energy after a full day problem solving, learning new tech, reading docs or creating solutions so we wanted a quick, easy and fun way to help retain some of the things that we had learned.